RLuckom/raphaelluckom.com/hugo_site/content/posts/profit_and_misinformation.md

 social media actively interferes with efforts to solve humanity's big challenges.
 Along the way, I've been surprised how many people agree with the basic premise--Something Has Gone Wrong.
-What has _not_ surprised me is that most of those people find it hard to take that analysis a little farther to come up with actions they can take to be part of the solution.
+What has _not_ surprised me is that most people find it hard to take that analysis a little farther to come up with actions they can take to be part of the solution.
 For-profit social media is an intimidating hydra to imagine opposing.
 In this post, I'm going to present a way of understanding the issue that helps point out